timothybrooks/hdr-plus/README.md

 ² Also to install libraw, libpng, and libjpeg on macOS run ```brew install libraw* libpng* libjpeg*```

-³ The exact version of Halide to be used will be determined as I am still testing different versions.
-If you know of a specific version feel free to contact me.

-⁴ I am looking into the program automaticly finding the width and height of the input photos.
+³ I am looking into the program automaticly finding the width and height of the input photos.
 If you have any pointers please contact me.